 Not only is WriteShop a top curriculum choice among homeschooling families, our materials are a favorite of private schools as well as homeschool classes and co-ops, meeting writing needs that extend far beyond the kitchen table.

-Over the years, WriteShop has received numerous honors and awards, including The Old Schoolhouse’s Excellence in Education Award, Practical Homeschooling Magazine’s Reader Award, Schoolhouse Review Crew’s Blue Ribbon Award, and inclusion in all three editions of Cathy Duffy’s Top Picks for Homeschool Curriculum [affiliate link].
+Over the years, WriteShop has received numerous honors and awards, including The Old Schoolhouse’s Excellence in Education Award, Practical Homeschooling Magazine’s Reader Award, Schoolhouse Review Crew’s Blue Ribbon Award, and inclusion in all three editions of Cathy Duffy’s Top Picks for Homeschool Curriculum.

-We’re glad you’re here.
-You’re invited to poke around the website, blog, and store, where you’ll find ideas, tips, and products to help you teach writing with confidence!
+We’re glad you’re here, and we invite you to poke around the website, blog, and store.
+You’ll find ideas, tips, and products to help you teach writing with confidence!